Moncton: Sports teams

-The Moncton Wildcats play major junior hockey in the Quebec Major Junior Hockey League (QMJHL).
+The Moncton Wildcats play major junior hockey in the Quebec Maritimes Junior Hockey League (QMJHL).
 They won the President's Cup, the QMJHL championship in both 2006 and 2010.
 Historically there has been a longstanding presence of a Moncton-based team in the Maritime Junior A Hockey League, but the Dieppe Commandos (formerly known as the Moncton Beavers) relocated to Edmundston at the end of the 2017 season.
 Historically, Moncton also was home to a professional American Hockey League franchise from 1978 to 1994.
 The New Brunswick Hawks won the AHL Calder Cup by defeating the Binghamton Whalers in 1981–1982.
 The Moncton Mets played baseball in the New Brunswick Senior Baseball League and won the Canadian Senior Baseball Championship in 2006.
 In 2015, the Moncton Fisher Cats began play in the New Brunswick Senior Baseball League.
 They were formed by a merger between the Moncton Mets and the Hub City Brewers of the NBSBL.
 In 2011, the Moncton Miracles began play as one of the seven charter franchises of the professional National Basketball League of Canada.
 The franchise failed at the end of the 2016/17 season, to be immediately replaced by a new NBL franchise, the Moncton Magic, who played their inaugural season in 2017/18.
-The Universite de Moncton has a number of active CIS university sports programs including hockey, soccer, and volleyball.
-These teams are a part of the Canadian Interuniversity Sport program.
+The Universite de Moncton has a number of active U Sports programs, while Crandall University has a number active Canadian Collegiate Athletic Association programs.

 Major events

-Moncton has hosted many large sporting events.
+Moncton has hosted many large entertainment and sporting events.
 The 2006 Memorial Cup was held in Moncton with the hometown Moncton Wildcats losing in the championship final to rival Quebec Remparts.
 Moncton hosted the Canadian Interuniversity Sports (CIS) Men's University Hockey Championship in 2007 and 2008.
 The World Men's Curling Championship was held in Moncton in 2009; the second time this event has taken place in the city.

 Moncton also hosted the 2010 IAAF World Junior Championships in Athletics.
 This was the largest sporting event ever held in Atlantic Canada, with athletes from over 170 countries in attendance.
 The new 10,000-seat capacity Moncton Stadium was built for this event on the Université de Moncton campus.
 The construction of this new stadium led directly to Moncton being awarded a regular season neutral site CFL game between the Toronto Argonauts and the Edmonton Eskimos, which was held on September 26, 2010.
 This was the first neutral site regular season game in the history of the Canadian Football League and was played before a capacity crowd of 20,750.
 Additional CFL regular season games were held in 2011 and 2013, and again on August 25, 2019.

 Moncton was one of only six Canadian cities chosen to host the 2015 FIFA Women's World Cup.

 Major sporting events hosted by Moncton include: